shivani2147/shivani2147/README.md

-- 👋 Hi, I’m @shivani2147
+- Hi, I’m @shivani2147
-- 👀 I’m interested to become Data Scientist
+- I’m interested in becoming a Data Scientist
-- 🌱 I’m currently learning Data Science course
-- 📫 How to reach me @shivani_2147
+- How to reach me @shivani_2147

 <!---
 shivani2147/shivani2147 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.